 Explanation of intrinsic value

 Intrinsic value, in the context of investing, refers to the perceived actual value of a company or a stock, considering all aspects of the business and its fundamentals, and not just the current market price.
 It takes into account a multitude of factors such as the company’s earnings power, its assets, the nature of its industry, and the quality of its management.
 Determining intrinsic value often involves complex financial analysis and forecasting of future profits and cash flows.
-The concept serves as the foundation for value investing, which posits that occasionally, the market price of a stock diverges from its intrinsic value, presenting opportunities for profit.
+The concept serves as the foundation for value investing, which posits that occasionally, the market price of a stock diverges from its intrinsic value, presenting opportunities for long-term profit allocation.

 Buffett’s approach to determining intrinsic value

 Warren Buffett’s approach to intrinsic value is rooted in his understanding of businesses and his ability to project their future performance.
 Buffett considers intrinsic value as the discounted value of the cash that can be taken out of a business during its remaining life.
 He is less concerned with the fluctuations in the stock price and more focused on the company’s long-term ability to generate cash flow.
+He relies on a discounted cash flow model framework, attempting to project structural earnings stability decades into the future.

 He looks at various fundamental factors to determine a company’s intrinsic value.
 These include the company’s earnings power, the quality of its management, the nature of its industry, and the durability of its competitive advantage, or its ‘economic moat.’
 A significant factor is the company’s return on invested capital (ROIC) – Buffett prefers companies that generate high returns on their capital and can reinvest their earnings at similarly high rates.
+The portfolio construction consideration here is finding firms that don’t require heavy capital reinvestment just to maintain baseline operations.

 Buffett combines this detailed analysis with his characteristic patience.
 He acknowledges that determining intrinsic value isn’t an exact science and that it involves a range of probable outcomes.
 The precision isn’t as important as getting the general direction right.
+To my eyes, many retail investors get bogged down trying to build over-engineered spreadsheet models that are highly sensitive to small changes in terminal growth assumptions.

 He once stated, “It is better to be approximately right than precisely wrong.”
 And therein lies the secret to his approach: Buffett doesn’t try to be precisely right about a company’s intrinsic value; instead, he aims to buy companies for significantly less than they are worth, thereby incorporating a margin of safety.
+This acts as a buffer against capital impairment if his future cash flow growth assumptions miss the mark.

 Buffett’s way of determining intrinsic value goes beyond numbers.
 His understanding of human psychology, management quality, and industry dynamics play a vital role.
 His approach emphasizes that investing is as much an art as it is a science.
+For my own framework, I recognize that calculating this value requires looking beyond quantitative filters and analyzing qualitative structural advantages.
+Here is where things get uncomfortable: if your qualitative assessment of a brand’s staying power is wrong, your entire quantitative valuation architecture collapses.

 source: The Financial Review on YouTube